 Is the clicker too loud for your dog?
 Don't worry.
 You can easily muffle the sound by clicking it inside your pocket, wrapping it in a sock, or even putting a piece of tape over the metal tongue.
 Alternatively, you can buy a quieter clicker, use the click of a ballpoint pen, or simply switch to a verbal marker word.

-With a loaded clicker in hand, you're ready to start training!
+With a loaded clicker in hand, you're ready to start training clicker dogs.
 Success hinges on three key elements: your timing, the technique you choose, and starting with simple behaviors to build confidence.

 Pro Tip: Sharpen Your Reflexes